AdobeDocs/commerce-webapi/src/pages/graphql/usage/index.md

 *  The keyword `mutation`
 *  An operation name for your local implementation.
 This name is required if you include variables.
 Otherwise, it is optional.
 *  The mutation name
 *  The input object or attributes.
-Most mutations require an input object that contains data or individual attributes for the Magento server to process.
+Most mutations require an input object that contains data or individual attributes for the application server to process.
 However, some mutations, such as `createEmptyCart`, do not require an input object.
 In this particular case, the authorization token passed with the request provides the needed context.
 *  The output object, which specifies which data the mutation returns.

 The following example shows the structure of the `createCustomer` mutation: